UnitedSapiens/UnitedSapiens/README.md

 ![UnitedSapiens Banner](https://raw.githubusercontent.com/UnitedSapiens/UnitedSapiens/main/assets/en-banner.jpg)

-<p align="right">:brazil: <a href="https://github.com/UnitedSapiens/UnitedSapiens/blob/main/README_pt.md">Portugu�s</a></p>
+<p align="right">:brazil: <a href="#ptBR">Português</a></p>

 # <img src="https://raw.githubusercontent.com/UnitedSapiens/UnitedSapiens/main/assets/hand-waving.gif" width="30px"> Hello World!

-<p align="justify">Welcome to my page on GitHub!
+<p id="enUS" align="justify">Welcome to my page on GitHub!
 My name is <b>Lauro</b> and I currently live in this surreal country we call <b>Brazil</b>.
 I have a degree in Information Technology (Full Stack Developer) and I work in the Business Intelligence segment as a <b>Machine Learning Engineer</b>.
 You can contact me on the social networks below, except Facebook of course.
 If you use facebook, the most toxic of social networks, then consider watching this series produced by the newspaper "The New York Times": <a href="https://www.nytimes.com/interactive/2019/09/23/opinion/data-privacy-jaron-lanier.html" target="_blank">JARON LANIER FIXES THE INTERNET</a>.</p>

 <p>
     <a href="https://twitter.com/United_Sapiens" target="_blank"><img src="https://img.shields.io/badge/twitter-%23009DF7.svg?&style=for-the-badge&logo=twitter&logoColor=white" height=25></a> &nbsp;